-'No KKK, No Fascist USA': Protesters Gather To Protest Trump Boat Parade In Pittsburgh
+'No KKK, No Fascist USA': Anti-Trump Protesters And Pro-Trump Supporters Clash On The North Shore During Ongoing Trump Boat Parade

 — Pgh Public Safety (@PghPublicSafety) July 4, 2020

-Protesters are now on the move as of 10:51 a.m.
+Protesters were on the move as of 10:51 a.m.
 Saturday.
-They chant “No Justice No Peace,” “No KKK No Fascist USA,” and “Black Lives They Matter Here” as they march.
+They chanted “No Justice No Peace,” “No KKK No Fascist USA,” and “Black Lives They Matter Here” as they marched.

 More boats and protesters have gathered.
 The protest is now on the move. @KDKA pic.twitter.com/MZKx1GsA5V